mdburke11/torchami/INSTALL.md

 ------------

-Note: When compiling executables in c++, the python torch libraries may be installed in a non-standard location such as: /home/username/.local/lib/python3.10/site-packages/torch/lib/ .
+Note: When compiling executables in c++, if the python torch libraries are installed via python's pip command they may be installed in a non-standard location such as: /home/username/.local/lib/python3.10/site-packages/torch/lib/ .
 It this is the case then you can just add this directory to LD\_LIBRARY\_PATH.
+Same holds for pybind11.

 ------------